Sandy likely to shut at least two NJ nuclear reactors

 Electricity traders said if Sandy continues on her expected path it was likely PSEG would have to shut the Salem and Hope Creek reactors later Monday, but they were mixed on whether the storm's winds would still be strong enough to force the shutdown reactors in Pennsylvania and Maryland.

-PSEG spokesman Joe Delmar said the company would take the Salem and Hope Creek reactors offline if wind speeds reach greater than 74 miles per hour (119 kph) onsite for more than 15 minutes or the river water level reaches 100 feet (30 meters).
-Sandy's maximum winds were at 85 mph (136 kph) earlier on Monday.
+PSEG spokesman Joe Delmar said the company would take the Salem and Hope Creek reactors offline if wind speeds reach greater than 74 miles per hour onsite for more than 15 minutes or the river water level reaches 100 feet.
+Sandy's maximum winds were at 85 mph earlier on Monday.

-The mean river water level was 89 feet (27 metres) and the site grade was about 102 feet (31 metres).
-The highest river level ever recorded was 97.5 feet (29 metres), he said.
+The mean river water level was 89 feet and the site grade was about 102 feet.
+The highest river level ever recorded was 97.5 feet, he said.

 But Sandy was expected to lose some punch as she moves over Pennsylvania and Maryland, crossing near Constellation Nuclear Energy Group's 1,705-MW Calvert Cliffs nuclear plant in Maryland, Exelon Corp's 2,244-MW Peach Bottom, 805-MW Three Mile Island and 2,264-MW Limerick in Pennsylvania, and PPL Corp's 2,450-MW Susquehanna in Pennsylvania.